bennyhuo/KotlinBlogTranslation/original/Kotlin M5.1.md

 <p><span class="embed-youtube" style="text-align:center; display: block;"><iframe allowfullscreen="true" class="youtube-player" height="390" src="https://www.youtube.com/embed/JY-Vx8FjtIM?version=3&amp;rel=1&amp;fs=1&amp;autohide=2&amp;showsearch=0&amp;showinfo=1&amp;iv_load_policy=1&amp;wmode=transparent" style="border:0;" type="text/html" width="640"></iframe></span></p>
 {% endraw %}

-## Support for Java’s<strong> protected static </strong>methods
+## Support for Java’s**protected static**methods

 Some Java frameworks, like Android, rely on protected static methods to be available in subclasses.
-Although this seems like a questionable pattern, Kotlin now supports it (only for Java compatibility), i.e. you can access a <strong>protected static </strong>member of a Java class if you extend this class in Kotlin.
+Although this seems like a questionable pattern, Kotlin now supports it (only for Java compatibility), i.e. you can access a **protected static**member of a Java class if you extend this class in Kotlin.
 ## Anonymous Objects

 Consider the following code (that uses a Kotlin analog to anonymous inner class):